ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 Function annotations are completely optional metadata information about the types used by user-defined functions.

 Annotations are stored in the `__annotations__` attribute of the function as a dictionary and have no effect on any other part of the function.
-Parameter annotations are defined by a colon after the parameter name, followed by an expression evaluating to the value of the annotation.
+Parameter annotations are defined by a colon after the parameter name, followed by an expression evaluating the value of the annotation.
 Return annotations are defined by a literal `->`, followed by an expression, between the parameter list and the colon denoting the end of the `def` statement.

 ```{seealso}
 - https://docs.python.org/3/tutorial/controlflow.html#function-annotations